aranganath24/ARSC5040_GIS/resources.md

 * ***Agriculture and Environment***: We've already mentioned several environment-related datasets, as well as IPUMS, but it's worth highlighting [IPUMS Terra](https://terra.ipums.org/) if you're interested in integrating social and environmental data in a GIS framework.
 The [Center for Sustainability and the Global Environment](https://sage.nelson.wisc.edu/) at the University of Wisconsin-Madison, and [CIESIN](http://ciesin.columbia.edu/) at Columbia are rich sources of information and data.
 * ***Legislative Boundaries***: For those of you interested in political institutions and outcomes, the [Constituency-Level Elections Archive (CLEA)](https://electiondataarchive.org/) is worth checking out.
 In particular, they have georeferenced and published (as vector data files) electoral constituency boundaries for several countries around the world.
 See [here](https://electiondataarchive.org/data-and-documentation/georeferenced-electoral-districts-datasets/) for this district-level GIS data.

-### Curated GIS repositories and data sources compiled by librarians and scholars
+### Curated GIS repositories and data sources compiled by GIS experts

 * The [Geoblacklight](https://geoblacklight.org/) project
 * A very helpful compilation of GIS data sources published by Professor Gordon McCord at UC San Diego is available [here](https://sites.google.com/site/gordoncmccord/gis?authuser=0](https://sites.google.com/site/gordoncmccord/gis?authuser=0)